epsil/spotgen/README.md

 var Generator = require('spotgen')
 var spotgen = new Generator('#top Beach House\n#top Deer Hunter')
 spotgen.generate().then(function (result) {
+  // do something with the Spotify URIs,
-  // output Spotify URIs to console console.log(result)
+  // e.g., output them to the console console.log(result)
 })
 ```

 The `generate()` method returns a [promise](https://www.promisejs.org/) that contains the Spotify URIs, represented as a newline-separated string.
-To access this value, use the `then()` callback like shown above.
+To access this value, use the `then()` callback as shown.

 Developer version
 -----------------